Nevcairiel/LAVFilters/README.txt

 Using it
 =============================
-By default the splitter will register for all media formats that have been tested and found working at least partially.
+By default, the splitter will register for all media formats that have been tested and found working at least partially.
 This currently includes (but is not limited to)
 	MKV/WebM, AVI, MP4/MOV, TS/M2TS/MPG, FLV, OGG, BluRay (.bdmv and .mpls)